bubroz/clipscribe/docs/CLI_REFERENCE.md

    - Videos under 10 minutes process quickest
    - Specify language if known: `-l en`
    - Use multiple terminal sessions for parallel processing
+   - **NEW in v2.10.1**: Model caching provides 3-5x faster batch processing

 2. **Better Quality**
    - Use `--enhance` for cleaner transcripts